-\paragraph{Other varieties} These include \emph{Franco-Provençal} varieties spoken in the Aosta Valley and Piedmont and the \emph{Vivaro-Alpine Occitan} variety (all in northwest Italy), the officially recognized Rhaeto-Romance \emph{Ladin} language (northeast Italy), the Austro-Bavarian \emph{South Tyrolean} variety (northern Italy), and Slovenian varieties (northeast Italy; Figure~\ref{fig:map}, \emph{vertical lines}), including \emph{Resian}.
+\paragraph{Other varieties} These include protected varieties such as \emph{Francoprovençal} as spoken in the Aosta Valley and Piedmont and the \emph{Vivaro-Alpine Occitan} variety (all in northwest Italy), the Rhaeto-Romance \emph{Ladin} language (northeast Italy), the Austro-Bavarian \emph{South Tyrolean} variety (northern Italy), and Slovenian varieties (northeast Italy; Figure~\ref{fig:map}, \emph{vertical lines}), including \emph{Resian}.
 Varieties of \emph{Judeo-Italian} are also spoken across the country by very small Jewish communities.